Configuring Open WebUI for AI Interaction

 .On the

 screen, scroll to the user whose role you want to modify.
-Use the pager at the bottom if the user is not listed on the current screen.Figure 17: Assigning user role #Click the role button left to the user name to cycle through “pending” → “user” → “admin” role.
+Use the pager at the bottom if the user is not listed on the current screen.Figure 17: Assigning user role #Click the role button to the left of the user name to cycle through “pending” → “user” → “admin” role.

 5.1.6 Modifying existing user accounts #